juji-io/datalevin/benchmarks/write-bench/README.md

 The results are written into a CSV file.

-For asynchronous transactions, the metrics are recorded after `deref` is called on the last future, which blocks until all data has actually been written.
+For asynchronous transactions, the measures are taken in the callback function, which is only called after the commit is finished, so its commit latency includes the time for flushing to disk, so as to ensure all comparisons are fair.

 For consistency and to avoid exhausting system resources, the number of asynchronous write requests in flight is capped at 1000 using a Semaphore.